West Harlsey

-West Harlsey is a hamlet and civil parish in the Hambleton district of North Yorkshire, England.
+West Harlsey is a hamlet and civil parish in the county of North Yorkshire, England.
 The population as taken at the 2011 Census was less than 100.
 Details are included in the civil parish of Winton, Stank and Hallikeld.
-It is situated near the A19 road, 3 miles north east of Northallerton.
+It is situated near the A19 road, 3 miles north-east of Northallerton.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.